 Other than considering our platform, these combined principles are so extremely rare that we consider our tools quite unique.

 The VLINGO/PLATFORM was designed for building fluent domain models inside applications and services using a DDD mindset.
 The VLINGO/PLATFORM is built on actors but is not just actors.
 It is simple to use.
-When anyone using our toolset feels uncomfortable with any perceived complexity with our concepts/components, we will given priority attention to simplifying further.
+Our tools set shields developers from the underlying complexity.
+When anyone using our toolset feels uncomfortable with any perceived complexity with our concepts/components, we will give priority attention to simplifying further.
 Building fluent business-centric domain models is what DDD modeling is all about, and supporting the same fluency in the other components in the architecture of services is an enormous plus.
 You are not mostly using technical tools, but tools that support readability in a business-technical partnership.
 Business people should feel completely comfortable reading and reviewing your domain-driven source code with your lead.

 The people who will choose to use the VLINGO/PLATFORM or any of the other frameworks/toolkits will be those who gravitate to one or the other set of first principles.
 That's because the first principles represent two different and likely opposing mindsets.
 We're committed to the long-term promotion of lightweight architectures with a minimalist mindset.
 We think that you are reading and will adopt our toolset because you share our values.